cwinters/summa_blog/201204-casper_intro/testing_with_headless_casper.md

 like capturing logging messages from the __browser__ alongside your testing logging messages.

-## More complex example
+For example, you may notice that the screenshot is very small (400x300), which is Phantom's default.
+But you can easily manipulate it by just adding a line telling Casper to use a new viewport (example in `test/validation_simple_dimensions.js`):

+    casper.start( 'web/simple_form.html', function() {
+        casper.viewport( 1280, 800 );

-Our more complicated example is also a form submission.
+The remainder of this will walk through a more complex example.
+It's also a form submission.
 But it has:

 * sections that are conditionally displayed,
 * form elements dynamically generated from JSON fetched via AJAX,